vihabhat/Promotion_rule_engine/README.md

 Rules Configurations are stored in rules.yaml file

-## ⚙️ Runings
+##  Runings

 Running tests:
-pytest
+"pytest"
 There are 16 test cases all needs to be cleared.

-Command to generate bulk users and save to JSON: python -m scripts.generate_users
+Command to generate bulk users and save to JSON:
+"python -m scripts.generate_users"

 This script Simulates a list of user profiles with realistic values (like level, total_spent, spend_tier, etc.)